jinkang-0/MarkdownFromTex/README.md

 Instructions for use:
 1. Download the source code and put it in its own folder
 2. Put the .tex file in the same folder as the scripts
-3. Rename the .tex file to "input.tex"
-4. In the terminal, run `python script.py`
+3. In the terminal, run `python script.py`
-5. Enjoy the outputted .md file
+4. The .md file will be outputted and ready to go

 Note: Feel free to edit how the files are parsed and formatted in `script.py`